 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 The contact hours for each student in this unit consist of 36 hours of workshops (12 x 3 hrs).
 The remaining hours of expected workload should be distributed across the various assessment tasks and independent or group study.
 Please note that Collaborative Project Design and Collaborative Project Report will require defined groups to work together, either in person or online, outside of the timetabled workshop hours.

 Required IT skills

-Students should be conversant with searching for relevant articles via electronic means (databases, search engines, library catalogues); the use of Canvas, the use of spreadsheet and word processing software.
+Students should be familiar with searching for relevant peer-reviewed articles via electronic means (databases, search engines, library catalogues); the use of UCLearn (Canvas); and the use of spreadsheet and word processing software.
 Skills in data analysis and representation equivalent to the learning outcomes of Data Analysis Skills for Science (11723) are expected.